coob-app/plugins/plugins/singlechoose/README.md

 ### For Students

 1. **Read the Question**: Carefully read the question and all options
-2. **Select an Answer**: Click on the option you believe is correct
+2. **Select an Answer**: Click on the option you believe is correct (single choice only)
    - Options are shuffled for each attempt to prevent memorization
    - You can click either the radio button or the option text
+   - Only one option can be selected at a time
 3. **Submit**: Click the submit button to check your answer
 4. **Review Feedback**: Read the feedback message and any explanations
    - If incorrect, you'll see the explanation for the chosen option (if provided)